pytest-dev/pyfakefs/docs/intro.rst

 Introduction
 ============

-`pyfakefs <https://github.com/jmcgeheeiv/pyfakefs>`__ implements a fake file system that mocks the Python file system modules.
+`pyfakefs <https://github.com/pytest-dev/pyfakefs>`__ implements a fake file system that mocks the Python file system modules.
 Using pyfakefs, your tests operate on a fake file system in memory without touching the real disk.
 The software under test requires no modification to work with pyfakefs.

-pyfakefs works with CPython 3.7 and above, on Linux, Windows and OSX (MacOS), and with PyPy3.
+pyfakefs works with CPython 3.7 and above, on Linux, Windows and macOS, and with PyPy3.

 pyfakefs works with `pytest <doc.pytest.org>`__ version 3.0.0 or above by providing the `fs` fixture that enables the fake filesystem.